CurveDocs/curve-docs/docs/cryptoswap-exchange/tricrypto-ng/pools/admin_controls.md

     | `future_A` | `uint256` | future A value |
     | `future_gamma` | `uint256` | future gamma value |
     | `future_time` | `uint256` | timestamp at which the ramping will end|

-    !!!note
-        This function is only callable by the `admin` of the factory contract.

     ??? quote "Source code"